shaneoh10/coffee-box-ms1/README.md

 * The bootstrap modal was copied from [here](https://getbootstrap.com/docs/4.5/components/modal/) and edited to suit my project
 * The contact form was copied from [here](https://getbootstrap.com/docs/4.5/components/forms/) and edited to suit my project
 * The use of REM units for responsive sizing was inspired by [this article](https://engageinteractive.co.uk/blog/em-vs-rem-vs-px) by Simon Willans
+* The use of the Sign Up Modal was inspired by the Code Institute's Whiskey Drop walkthrough project as part of the User Centric Front End Development module

 #### Photos